lupyuen/lupyuen.github.io/src/rust3.md

     And Rust Compiler is almost Sentient, always commanding us Humans: _"Please do this to fix the build, you poopy nincompoop!"_

-    (My Biggest Wish: Someone please create a __Higher-Level Dialect__ of Rust that will use bits of AI to compile into the current Low-Level Rust)
+    (My Biggest Wish: Someone please create a __Higher-Level Dialect__ of Rust that will use bits of AI to compile into the present Low-Level Rust.
+Which might simplify Lifetimes, Box, Rc, Arc, RefCell, Fn, dyn, ...)

 1.  _Apparently there's some Resistance to Rust Drivers inside NuttX Kernel?_